8. Dynamic Linking¶

 The psABI supplement defines a naming convention for ELF constants

 that have processor ranges specified.
-Names such as DT_
+Names such as DT_, PT_,

 for processor specific extensions, incorporate the name of the